 Support Michigan Prison Reform

-Below is a petition supporting the 10-Point Michigan Prison Reform Platform that will be launched at the Juvenile Lifer Rally for Justice on June 18, 2017.
+Below is a petition supporting the 10-Point Michigan Prison Reform Platform.
 The petition calls on lawmakers to pass legislation which will positively impact every prisoner in the State of Michigan serving a short- or long-term sentence.

-Each time this petition is signed it will deliver an email to your state senator and state representative with the message that appears in the box below.
-It only takes a few brief minutes of your time to sign the petition.
+Each time the petition is signed it will deliver an email to your respective State Senator and State Representative with the message that appears in the template letter below.
+It only takes a few brief moments of your time to sign the petition.

-Elected officials we will create lists to support will include candidates for Governor, Attorney General, state senators, state representatives, mayors, county prosecutors and sheriffs, etc. We will be diligently working to replace incumbents seeking office who do not support prison reform or abuse the powers of their office.
+Elected officials we will create lists to support will include candidates for Governor, Attorney General, state senators, state representatives, mayors, as well as county judges, prosecutors, and sheriffs.
+We will be diligently working to replace incumbents seeking office who do not support prison reform or abuse the powers of their office.

 There are currently 100,000 Michigan residents in contact with the criminal justice system (i.e., in prison, jail, on parole, or probation), and tens of thousands of people formerly in contact with the criminal justice system.
-If they invite family members and friends to support our platform we will be able to realistically galvanize a powerful voting block exceeding a million voters to support our efforts.
+If they collectively invite family members and friends to support our platform we will be able to galvanize a powerful voting block exceeding a million voters to support this campaign and future progressive efforts.